Late Summer Cobb Salad

 The salad to keep up with the end-of-summer influx of produce.Katie Workman Cobb Salad, salad, vegetables

-If you are growing any of these items in a garden you really need an arsenal of recipes that employee the vegetables you are growing, to keep the influx at bay — I have a neighbor who once told me when he was growing up August was the only time the people in his Connecticut town locked their cars, because if they didn’t they might come back to find someone had left a bag of zucchini on the seat.
-Lucky for me this neighbor has a serious green thumb, and I never lock my car.
+If you are growing any of these items in a garden you really need an arsenal of recipes that employee the vegetables you are growing, to keep the influx at bay—I have a neighbor, Ted, who once told me when he was growing up August was the only time the people in his Connecticut town locked their cars, because if they didn’t they might come back to find someone had left a bag of zucchini on the seat.
+(I am sure I’ve told you this before.
+I like this story.)
+Lucky for me Ted has a serious green thumb, and I never lock my car.

 Even if you don’t have a garden, these items are plentiful at the farmers’ markets and supermarkets, and as summer starts to ebb we all want as much of this produce as we can get.
 Soon we’ll be reminiscing about ripe, red tomatoes, and plump, sweet corn, and firm zucchini with their emerald skins.
 But for now, they are ours for the eating.

-This cobb salad, has chickpeas and eggs as the main proteins, and the traditional bacon as well, which could be left out for a vegetarian version.
-You could of course add a row of cooked cubed or shredded chicken, or cooked shrimp, or substitute it in for the chickpeas.
+This Cobb salad, has chickpeas and eggs as the main proteins, and the traditional bacon as well, which could be left out for a vegetarian version.
+You could add a row of cooked cubed or shredded chicken (I did, for Charlie, who loves his chicken in his Cobb salad), or cooked shrimp, or substitute it in for the chickpeas.

 Late Summer Cobb Salad